kulturpool/EDMLib/README.md

 <p>Description: </p>

-<p>The identifier of a broader concept in the same thesaurus or controlled vocabulary.<sk
+<p>The identifier of a broader concept in the same thesaurus or controlled vocabulary.<code>&lt;sk
-os:broader rdf:resource=“<a href="http://www.mimo-db.eu/InstrumentsKeywords/4369_1">http://www.mimo-db.eu/InstrumentsKeywords/4369_1</a> ”/>For recom
+os:broader rdf:resource=“http://www.mimo-db.eu/InstrumentsKeywords/4369_1 ”/&gt;</code>For recom
 mendations on medata quality see Tier A-C requirements , more specifically Metadata Ti er B and Metadata Tier C</p>
 </div>